trevor-coleman/tc-ada-fe-test/README.md

 I chose `redux` with `redux-toolkit` to manage my application state.
 I am most comfortable working in redux, and I find it has great abstractions and patterns that make it easy to manage as projects grow in complexity.
-Redux toolkit is a huge time-saver and greatly cuts down on boilerplate code.
+Redux- toolkit is a huge time-saver and greatly cuts down on boilerplate code.

 I used `create-react-app` to get started because it let me get up and running